visualjerk/quill-magic-url/README.md

 # quill-magic-url

-Checks for URLs during typing and pasting and automatically converts them to links and normalizes the links URL.
+Checks for URLs and mail addresses during typing and pasting and automatically converts them to links and normalizes the links URL.

 Thanks to [@LFDM](https://github.com/LFDM) for the groundwork with [quill-auto-links](https://github.com/SmallImprovements/quill-auto-links).